Drew Waters Player Props: Royals vs. Twins

-Drew Waters -- with a slugging percentage of .222 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals against the Minnesota Twins, with Bailey Ober on the hill, on July 29 at 7:10 PM ET.
+Drew Waters -- batting .222 with two triples, two walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Minnesota Twins, with Kenta Maeda on the hill, on July 30 at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Twins.
+In his most recent game, he had two hits (going 2-for-4 with a triple and an RBI) against the Twins.

 Drew Waters Game Info & Props vs. the Twins